nothingnothings/NodeShopRestAPIBackend/README.md

 The backend of ["NodeShop"](https://github.com/nothingnothings/NodeShopRestAPI), the frontend Single Page Application (SPA) project built with the ReactJS (create-react-app) library.

 The App was bootstrapped with `create-react-app` and deployed with `gh-pages`, assisted by the GitHub Actions feature.
-This app is also available as a "multi-page" app, without ReactJS.
+This app is also available as a "multi-page" app, without ReactJS and without a REST API backend.
 The project can be found [here](https://github.com/nothingnothings/NodeShopMultiPageApp).

 The backend of the app, as its name suggests, utilizes Node.js (with the Express.js framework) and is hosted on the Heroku platform.
 The serverside code can be found [here](https://github.com/nothingnothings/NodeShopRestAPIBackend).